All unflavored ground coffees are acceptable for Passover use when bearing an OU.

 Instant coffees often contain maltodextrin, which is derived from either corn (kitniyot) or wheat (chometz).
 Therefore, all instant coffees require special Passover certification.
 Please check the product search or consult the OU Passover guide for a complete list of instant coffees approved with a regular OU symbol.

 Keurig/K-Cups: K-Cup Packs are NOT regular coffee grounds.
-Therefore one may not use their year round or office Keurig on Pesach unless it is cleaned extremely well and kashered.
-(Please consult p.
-26 of our Passover directory or https://oukosher.org/passover/articles/modern-kitchen/ for exact details.)
+Therefore one may not use their year-round or office Keurig on Pesach unless it is cleaned extremely well and kashered.
+(Please see the Modern Kitchen article on p.
+24 of our Passover directory for exact details).
 For those wishing to invest in a new Keurig machine, there are indeed several dozen K-cups that are acceptable for Pesach, even though they are not labeled OU-P. A complete list is available on the oupassover.org search engine.